PelFritz/PelFritz/README.md

 🚀 Current Focus

-Deep learning for genomics & transcriptomics
+### Deep learning for genomics & transcriptomics

-Scalable bioinformatics pipelines
-Model interpretability
+I am currently focused on developing deep learning models for plant OMICs datasets, with an emphasis on building large, scalable and interpretable multi-modal architectures that integrate diverse data types.
+My work aims to better model and solve the complex, multi-faceted nature of gene expression.

 📫 Contact